 Amount Consumed: Enter the effective grams of carbs to be consumed

 Date: Choose the time that your food will be eaten (default is now)

 If you want to pre-bolus, enter the carbs you plan to eat and advance the time to when you will eat them to get that insulin started.
 Loop will calculate how much insulin you can take now while keeping your BG above your suspend threshold.

 Some loopers don’t modify the time.
 For carbohydrates, many Loopers leave meal time as the current time, while for slower absorbing food likes proteins and fats, you can scroll the dial to some future time period (typically one to two hours).

 Absorption Time: If you tap an icon, your Absorption Time will be pre-entered for you based upon the item that you selected; however you are always free to select your own Absorption Time, by scrolling the Absorption Time wheel.
-For example, the food icons suggest that chocolate will absorb in two hours, but you know from your own experience that it stays with you for closer to four.
+For example, the food icons suggest that chocolate will absorb in three hours, but you know from your own experience that it stays with you for closer to four.
 You can select the chocolate icon and scroll the Absorption Time to select four hours.

 Select Continue to move to the Bolus screen.

 NOTE – the carbs have not been saved yet.
 You may choose to Save without Bolusing and then the carb entry is saved.
 If you hit Carb Entry at upper left to return to the previous Carb Entry Screen, you can modify what you just entered or hit Cancel to discard the entry.